Living between two worlds

 “The first thing that always surprises them about China is its size, which is inconceivable.
 The second thing is how different it is from here, culturally, politically and institutionally,” he says.

-In addition to his Victoria role, Dr Young is Acting Director at the New Zealand Contemporary China Research Centre, which is based at the University.
+In addition to his main university role, Dr Young is Acting Director at the New Zealand Contemporary China Research Centre, which is based at the University.
 The Centre organises conferences, symposiums and lectures and runs courses on China for policy analysts, helping to build capacity in both the private and public sectors as well as encouraging greater research on China in New Zealand.

 “As Victoria researchers, we have an obligation to the public sector, the commercial sector and society to inform and debate and share our information and support the conversation,” says Dr Young.